juniorsundarCasual/TGT/vault/volume-5.chapter-312.md

 Shuri's expression warped with anger, "What do you even know about me?!"

 "Only what you've told us since we met you," Marie responded calmly.
 "You aren't difficult to figure out, even though you are trying really hard to make it so.
-You try real hard to remain out of sight and out of mind.
+You try really hard to remain out of sight and out of mind.
 However, you cannot hide your genius in an environment where applying yourself is actively encouraged and rewarded."

 Marie approached Shuri, who was cocked with vigilance like a cat ready to lash out at a suspicious individual, and pulled her in.
 Shuri tried to battle the action, but she was far too weak compared to the might of a Foundation Establishment mage.